All Episodes

 jordan holmes

-I mean, you know, like, I guess if I was acting, and they were like, oh, is that fake?
+I mean, you know, like, I guess if I was acting, they were like, oh, is that fake?

 jordan holmes

-But even then, so is Alex.
+But even then, so is Alex, which is the problem.

 dan friesen